Robert V. Dumont Jr.

 Robert V. Dumont Jr. (1940–1997) was a Native American educational leader who lived in and worked in Chicago, Illinois and at the Fort Peck Indian Reservation in Montana, most notably as one of the designers of the Native American Educational Services College and its initial director of academic programs.

 Life and education

-A member of the Assiniboine nation, Dumont grew up in the area of Wolf Point, Montana and graduated from Wolf Point Public Schools in 1958.
-For three months in 1961 he worked for the American Friends Service Committee, which had been instrumental in founding the Chicago American Indian Center in 1953, overseas in France and Poland.
+An Assiniboine citizen of the Assiniboine and Sioux Tribes of the Fort Peck Indian Reservation, Dumont grew up in the area of Wolf Point, Montana and graduated from Wolf Point Public Schools in 1958.
+For three months in 1961, he worked for the American Friends Service Committee, which had been instrumental in founding the Chicago American Indian Center in 1953, overseas in France and Poland.
 In 1962, he completed a Bachelor of Arts in English Literature at the University of Montana.
 In 1963–64, Dumont was a John Hay Whitney Fellow working in South Dakota at the Pine Ridge Reservation.
 He completed a master's degree in Education at Harvard in 1966 and relocated to Chicago.